SEFSC/FATES-ATI-EnhancedYOLOv8/README.md

 To train in this small dataset for demo purpose following script can be used: python trainYOLOv8_demo.py

-Different path can be given, insdide ...dataset_name_.yaml to work with full datasets SEAMAPD21 or GFISHERSD24.
+Different paths can be given, inside ...dataset_name_.yaml to work with full datasets SEAMAPD21 or GFISHERSD24.